-Lima is the capital of Peru and it is a city that in the last 10 years has seen a reputation change.
+Lima is the capital of Peru, and it is a city that in the last 10 years has seen a reputation change.
 For the last few years, the city was thought to be dangerous, dirty, and not worth visiting.
-But things are changing fast and it’s a good idea to spend a few days of your vacation time in the city.
+But things are changing fast, and it’s a good idea to spend a few days of your vacation time in the city.
 Quickly becoming the gastronomic destination of South America, Lima is taking a position in the tourist market.
 Even the city recently won the award for the best gastronomic destination in the world at the World Travel Awards.
 But good food is not all that Lima has to offer.
 We show you the Larco museum.

 Everything you need to know about the Larco Museum in Lima

 - One of the best museums in South America

 - The special collection of Larco museum

 - What to do in the museum